 Eligibility for Care

-All students who have paid the Student Health Fee are eligible for care at Owens-Franklin Health Center during the semester for which the fee has been paid.
-Students must have a valid picture ID, to receive services at the student rate.
+All students who have paid the Student Health Fee are eligible for services at Owens-Franklin Health Center during the semester for which the fee has been paid.
+Students must have a valid picture ID.

 Eligibility for Care Between Semesters

 Student Health Fee Paid

 Students who have paid the Student Health Fee and completed a semester or summer session are eligible for treatment as a student during the semester, until the end of the academic term (i.e. fall, spring, or summer).
 Unless the student is enrolled in the next session and has paid the Student Health fee, his/her eligibility for treatment as a student terminates with the end of the current school term (last day of class/exams).
 Student eligibility begins on the first class day and terminates on the last day of class/exams.